Early Childhood Education Programs

 How do I enroll in the Head Start/Early Head Start programs?

-See list of locations below and contact the corresponding Center Director by phone number or e-mail listed or contact Wendy Garcia by e-mail or by phone.
-(EARLYCHILDHOODEDUCATION@LACASANWK.ORG; 973-370-4467) Provide copies of your child’s birth certificate, immunization records, proof of family income, and 3 proofs of residency.
+See list of locations below and contact the corresponding Center Director by phone number or e-mail listed.
+Provide copies of your child’s birth certificate, immunization records, proof of family income, and 3 proofs of residency.

 How do I enroll in the Expectant Mothers (Prenatal) Program?

-Where are the Head Start/Early Head Start centers?
+Where are the Head Start/Early Head Start Education centers?

 (Free for all Newark families regardless of income)

 How do I enroll my child in the preschool Early Childhood Education programs?
-(These are the Non-Head Start programs that have no income requirements)
+(These are the Non-Head Start programs)

-Contact Wendy Garcia by e-mail or by phone (EARLYCHILDHOODEDUCATION@LACASANWK.ORG ; 973-370-4467) or contact your preferred center directly below.
-Your child must be 3-4 years of age on or before October 1st to be eligible.
+See list of locations below and contact the corresponding Center Director by phone number or e-mail listed.
+Your child must be 3-5 years of age on or before October 1st to be eligible.
 Provide copies of your child’s birth certificate, immunization records, and 3 proofs of residency.
-You do not have to be income eligible to quality.

 Where are the Early Childhood Education centers and how do I contact them?